 Authenticate file URL API calls with bearer keys

-Every control action should identify the account that owns the file.
-Send the API key in the Authorization header from a server, worker, script, or trusted automation credential store.
+Every upload and cleanup action needs an owner.
+Send the bearer key from a server, worker, script, or trusted automation credential store.

-The upload API creates public URLs, so credentials should live in trusted runtimes that can enforce account policy, file limits, and lifecycle defaults.
+The upload API creates public URLs.
+Keep credentials in trusted runtimes that can enforce account policy, file limits, and lifecycle defaults.

 Server routes